The West Midlands is one of the most diverse regions in the country, home to many communities of different cultures and faiths.

 The legacy fund is investing around £20m into ensuring that locally-led projects across the region can benefit from the legacy of the Commonwealth Games.

-There are three main routes to access funding:
+There are three main routes that organisations accessed the funding:

 Inclusive Communities Grants Programme